 I want them to know that it’s a GREAT thing, but I ALSO want them to know that it’s not something we talk about with our friends on the playground.
 I’m honest, telling them that is something that they should learn from their parents as much as possible.
 That it is a private thing, that might make some people uncomfortable.

-As a nurse, I take a very biological stance.
+As a nurse, I have found the best way is that I take a very biological stance.

 Here is basically how it goes: